BroShaurya/GLOW-Privacy-Browser/README.md

 ## 🚀 Future Roadmap
 * Android companion application currently in active development using Android Studio.

+## ⚖️ Disclaimer & Terms of Use
+Glow Browser is an open-source educational project developed for personal and research purposes.
+* **As-Is Basis:** This software is provided "as-is" without warranties of any kind, either expressed or implied.
+* **User Responsibility:** The developer is not liable for any network security vulnerabilities, data losses, system bugs, or user browsing activity conducted while utilizing this software.
+* **VPN Service:** The integrated free VPN nodes are third-party servers.
+The developer does not own, control, or guarantee the stability, speed, or uptime of these servers.

 ---
 *Developed by an independent high school software engineer.
 Protected under the GNU GPLv3 License.*